lowpex/lowpex/README.md

-👋 Hi, I’m @lowpex
+👋 Hi, I’m @lowpex!

-- ⌨ I’m currently learning python
-- 😀 Really like tech!
+💻 Tech & science lover
-- 🔞 Not 18 yet
+🔞 Not 18 yet
-- 🎩 I was a magician, and I still really like magic!
-- 🎮 gaming & VR
+🌐 Into machine learning, cyber & more!!
+🧠 Quantum mechanics at university

-And I think thats all you need to know for now!
+And I think thats all you need to know for now!🚀

 <!---
 lowpex/lowpex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.